 If you don’t enter your province, we’ll base our calculations on average tax rates across Canada.

 Things like rental, property, and business income or inheritance.
-We already take the maximum Old Age Security and average CPP into account.
+We already take your maximum OAS and average CPP into account.
 If your partner also receives these benefits, add their estimated annual benefit here.

 We’ve made some assumptions about your situation and market performance, but you can adjust them to see how they’ll affect your results.

 What do you expect your investments to return between now and retirement?